zhiqingfeng/h1-First_step/README.md

 <img width="968" alt="image" src="https://user-images.githubusercontent.com/95883827/214947955-e7a35869-14f6-4fe8-8e46-e4fbf49d7a9a.png">
-*This is the picture from the artical that offered by Tero*
+*This is the picture from the artical that offered by Tero* This approach is to understanding the adversary and resolve the attack.

 ### Karvinen 2020: Command Line Basics Revisited